 How much or little you include children in decisions will affect how they treat you when they’ve left home.
 And, of course, you’ll regret not considering their needs during your divorce.

 The best way to avoid making divorce harsher on children than necessary is to keep communication open between them, you and the other parent.
 Listen to what they’re seeing as an innocent bystander.
 And, above all else, don’t verbally abuse their mom or dad in their presence.

-Children will be forever grateful how you treat them during divorce.
+Children will be forever grateful for how you treat them during a divorce.
 Moreover, your relationship will strengthen with them if you’re fair in how the divorce ends.

 Need immediate help from an experienced Salt Lake City divorce attorney?
 Contact Emy A. Cordano, a woman who survived her own divorce, today.